supervisely-ecosystem/dicom-spatial-figures/README.md

 ### Create Mask figure

 Before creating the geometry, we need to convert the raw data into an `ndarray`.
+For this purpose will be used method `base64_2_data`.
 After that, define the `PointLocation` to properly apply the mask to the image.
+This point indicates where the top-left corner of the mask is located, or in other words, the coordinates of the mask's initial position on the canvas or image.
 Once the geometry is created, it's time to prepare the `VolumeFigure`.
-To do this, we use a `VolumeObject` named body, and geometry and select the plane (`"axial"`) with the slice number.
+To do this, we use a `VolumeObject` named **"body"**, and geometry and select the plane (`"axial"`) where the figure will be placed, the slice number which represents a certain image on this plane.

 ```python
 bitmap_data = sly.Bitmap.base64_2_data(raw_bitmap_data)